LLNL/RAJAPerf/README.md

 > make raja-perf.exe
 ```

-RAJA and the Performance Suite are built together using the CMake
+RAJA and the Performance Suite are built together using the same CMake
 configuration.
 Please see the RAJA Quickstart Guide (add link) for details
 on building RAJA, configuration options, etc.